jakeogh/colorpipe/README.md

 # bummer no color. ah well, some apps have flags to override their tty output detection,
 # like ls: "/bin/ls -al --color=always | head" outputs the first 10 lines in color.
-# I am sure git has a similar option.
+# Git has a similar option: --color=always
 # What about a general solution?
 The expect package has unbuffer, which fools the app into
-# thinking it's outputting to the terminal
+# thinking it's outputting to the terminal.

 $ time /usr/bin/unbuffer /usr/bin/git --no-pager log | head
 commit 6fd47a431fc14b9408099905b36630fdb8ff73b9 (HEAD -> x11-wm/qtile, upstream/master, origin/master, origin/HEAD, master)